sangychun/notebooks/linux/06_conda_environments.md

 ### **How?
 (Part 3)**

 So, what if you could install `TensorFlow` and `GATK`, any other package(s), or combination of packages with just a few commands?
-And, what if you can **replicate** the exact same set of software packages and package versions on another workstation or server just as easily?
+And, what if you can **replicate** the **exact** same set of software packages and package versions on another workstation or server just as easily?

 How?

-With `conda` environments.
+With `conda` virtual environments.

 With `conda`, you can create a separate environment for your analyses using `TensorFlow` and a separate environment for your analyses using `GATK` or any other major software package, and each environment is kept separate and clean from all of the other environments: